Anku0629/Tableau-Project/README.md

 # Tableau-Project
-Tableau Road Accident Project Overview.
+Tableau Road Accident Project Overview

 Objective:
 Create an interactive dashboard in Tableau to analyze road accident data, identify trends, and visualize key insights for stakeholders, policymakers, and the public.